There are seven sacraments in the Church and those which relate most directly to the daily life of the parish are described below.

 Reconciliation This sacrament is sometimes known as Confession or Penance.
 It is the means given us by Jesus to restore us to friendship with God and with one another.
 This sacrament is normally available as on the Notice Board or at any reasonable time, on request.

 Confirmation Most years we run a Confirmation programme between October and Eastertide.

-Marriage Engaged couples looking towards celebrating the sacrament of Marriage should, in the first instance contact Fr Martin.
+Marriage Engaged couples looking towards celebrating the sacrament of Marriage should, in the first instance contact Fr Cyriacus.
 As least six months notice is required by Church law to ensure that proper preparation can take place.